Receivable turnover definition

 Aged Accounts Receivable Report

 Do not rely solely upon the receivable turnover calculation to evaluate the ability of a company to collect its accounts receivable, since this metric is only an average of the individual accounts receivable.
 You should also investigate the aged accounts receivable report to gain a clear understanding of the status of a company's collections.
+A typical aging report lists invoices in 30-day “buckets,” where the columns contain the following information:

 Example of Receivable Turnover